 There's plenty to discover on The North Wales Way...

 By rail, by sea

 The sheer quality and variety of walking/hiking is what brings many visitors to North Wales.
-There’s Snowdonia, obviously, which has everything from gentle family rambles to hardcore Everest-training ascents.
+There’s Eryri (Snowdonia), obviously, which has everything from gentle family rambles to hardcore Everest-training ascents for experienced walkers with guides.
+Use the Sherpa'r Wyddfa bus service to get around.
 There are also the softer pleasures of the Clwydian Range.
 The Wales Coast Path runs across the top and around Anglesey.
-To complete a lap of Wales, the Offa's Dyke Path starts in Prestatyn and goes all the way to Chepstow.
+To complete a lap of Wales, the Offa's Dyke Path National Trail starts in Prestatyn and goes all the way to Chepstow.

 Two wheels (road)